RustFestEU/paris.rustfest.eu/location.md

   <div class="popout">
     <section>
       <h1>Welcome to Paris</h1>
-      <p>We are very pleased to host the fourth edition of RustFest in Zurich, Switzerland.</p>
+      <p>We are very pleased to host the fourth edition of RustFest in Paris, France.</p>
     </section>
   </div>
 </div>